margulies/surfaceanalysis/README.md

 Now you're ready to build the boutique portion for deploying your docker image on cbrain.

 ## 3. Create a boutique .json file with command line specifications

+For more information on boutiques, see the following  [tutorial](https://github.com/boutiques/boutiques/blob/master/examples/Getting%20Started%20with%20Boutiques.ipynb).

+To install:

+    pip install boutiques

 Create a `.json` file that specifies how to use your python script on the command line.